Paul Young (American politician)

-Paul Young (born October 7, 1979) is an American politician and businessman who is the 65th and current mayor of Memphis, Tennessee.
+Paul Andrew Young (born October 7, 1979) is an American politician and businessman who is the 65th and current mayor of Memphis, Tennessee.
 He has served since January 1, 2024.

 Early life and education

 Young was born on October 7, 1979, to Dr. William Young, a Vietnam War veteran, and Rev. Diane Young.
 He grew up in the Oakhaven neighborhood of Memphis.
 His father became the chaplain of Methodist Hospital when Paul was two years of age, the first African-American to do so.
 William Young also founded a church in Bolivar, Tennessee, when Paul was seven.
 Diane and William founded the Healing Center Full Gospel Baptist Church in Oakhaven when Paul was 11.
 Paul's parents were surrogate parents for many children while Paul was growing up.
 Paul attended East High School in Memphis.
 He earned a degree in Electrical Engineering from the University of Tennessee.
 He decided to pursue a master's degree in city and regional planning after hearing a sermon from his mother.
 He also has a degree in business administration.
+In 2009, Young was named a mid-career fellow by the nonprofit New Memphis.